Lennix/HappyAuction/readme.txt

     - status:   true if successful

 - haFilterType(id) -> status
+    Sets secondary item filter.
+Unlike haFilterSecondary this will automatically change any dependencies.
+Example:
+        haFilterType('Wand')
-    Sets item filter.
-This will also take care of character and primary item types automatically. example:
+    will also set character to 'Wizard' and primary to '1-Hand'.
     - id:       substring identifier of secondary item type.
                 example: 'voodoo' will match 'Voodoo Mask'
     - status:   true if successful

+- haFilterUnique(name, row) -> status
 - haFilterUnique(name) -> status
 - haFilterUnique() -> name
     Sets or gets legendary or set item filter.
-    - name:     string idenfiying a legendary or set item.
+    - name:     string idenfiying a legendary or set item. '' to clear.
+    - row:      optional row number of popup to click. range: 1-5
     - status:   true if successful

-- haListNext() -> status
+- haListIterate() -> status
     Iterates through the entire search results list selecting every item until it reaches the last item of the last page.
     example:
         -- will buyout every item found
-        while haListNext() do
+        while haListIterate() do
             haBuyout()
         end
     - status:   true if successful

+- haListAt() -> [row, page]
+    Returns current list position
+    - row:      current list row.
+    - page:     current list page.

 - haListSelect(index) -> status
     Selects the current item given a row index from search results.